 "All men seek one goal: success or happiness.
 The only way to achieve true success is to express yourself completely in service to society.
 First, have a definite, clear, practical ideal--a goal, an objective.
 Second have the necessary means to achieve your ends--wisdom, money, material and methods.
 Third, adjust all your means to that end."--Aristotle

-One must become unrestricted from the knowledge, confidence, and self-determination to one's own health, financial, and individual liberty by detecting false information and replacing that by understanding current events, history, and economics through integrated critical thinking.
-Never give up your right of self-determination and self-initiated learning.
+One must be unrestricted to the self-determination of one's own health, financial, and individual liberty by discovering relevant facts and detecting false information to understand and know yourself, others, current events, and history through the use of critical thinking.
+Never give up your natural right of self-determination and self-initiated learning.